 The personal information we collect when you first contact us will be used for identification and authentication purposes in addition to creating a profile for you with the information needed to provide you with our relevant products or services.
 We use and analyse this personal information where necessary for the following purposes detailed below:

-- Processing your transaction: we use relevant personal information described above (including your name, address and financial details) to enable us to complete a transaction with you, such as buying, selling, renting or letting a property through us.
-This information may require to be passed on to third parties, including solicitors, surveyors, financial advisors etc.
+- Processing your transaction: we use relevant personal information described above (including your name, address and financial details) to enable us to complete a transaction with you when you are using any of our Services.
+This information may require to be passed on to third parties, including but not limited to solicitors, surveyors, financial advisors etc.

 - To provide customer support: if you contact our team (or vice versa), we will use personal information such as your email address, phone number and residential address as well as your contact history to process your request and provide you with the best service possible.
 We will process your personal information in this way if it is necessary for the performance of a contract or if it is required for us to comply with any legal obligations.
 If it is not necessary to process your personal data for either of these reasons we will process it as it is necessary for the purposes of our legitimate interests in ensuring we can provide the best service possible.

-- Marketing: when you sign up to receive our newsletters, register as an applicant, enter in to a transaction with us, provide feedback on our service online or use our Website; we will use your personal information to create a profile based on the information we hold about you.
+- Marketing: When you register your details with us for any of our Services, or enter in to a transaction with us, provide feedback on our service online or use our Website; we will use your personal information to create a profile based on the information we hold about you.
 This is necessary for the purposes of our legitimate interests in ensuring we have accurate information about you in one place.
-We create your profile in accordance with your preferences in order to provide you with the best personalised experience, to send you personalised marketing messages and newsletters and for opinion research purposes.
+We create your profile in accordance with your preferences in order to provide you with the best personalised experience, to send you relevant and personalised information, property updates, Service information and for opinion research purposes.
 Below you can find a more detailed description of the ways in which we will use your personal information for these purposes.